 Classes took place in The American Experiment part of Old Parkland, the historic Dallas landmark that was expanded into a business campus.
 The American Experiment area of the campus is filled with statues of de Tocqueville, Benjamin Franklin, and others, mixed in with Greek columns and ancient Roman and Greek quotes.
 Students’ conversations before and after classes also took place in this setting that inspires visitors to reflect on American founding ideas and values.

-Many students expressed how thankful they were for the opportunity to debate the issues that they often do not feel comfortable or safe to bring up on their own college campuses.
+Many students expressed how thankful they were for the opportunity to debate the issues that they often do not feel comfortable bringing up on their own college campuses.
 They asked Ayaan to share with them information about her life and work.
 Ayaan told students that it is difficult to describe what it means to live in an unfree society to those who have not experienced it.
 She noted how hard it is to convey how it feels to know that you could be pushed out of your home, lose your money, and be locked up.
 She spoke about being concerned that people are not talking to each other in America anymore and are afraid to speak their minds.
 She said that this could lead to the “closing of the American mind.”
 She encouraged students not to give away their freedoms and to lead by example, to show that open inquiry is essential and valued.

 Through her role as one of the advisors, Ayaan has been helping shape the future of UATX, which promises to “reclaim a place in higher education for freedom of inquiry and civil discourse.”
 We are proud of our Founder’s contributions to building a new generation of free thinkers, which is echoed in AHA Foundation’s own campus program, the Critical Thinking Fellowship.
 UATX will welcome the first class of students in the Fall of 2024.